rupeshtiwari/ci-cd-aws-pipeline-demo-cdk/README.md

 - Create GitHub PAT ( select `repo` and `admin:repo_hook`)
 - Create `github-token` secrete as plain text in AWS secrete manager.
 By default this is what CDK uses when communicating to GitHub and AWS.
+- Create a lambda stack that provisions a lambda function on AWS.